rezacsedu/Deep-Learning-for-Clustering-in-Bioinformatics/README.md

-### Analyses of Deep Learning-based Clustering for Bioinformatics
+## Analyses of Deep Learning-based Clustering for Bioinformatics
 Code and supplementary materials for our paper titled "Analyses of Deep Learning-based Clustering for Bioinformatics" submitted to Briefings in Bioinformatics journal.
+This repo will be updated peridically.
+In particular, more complete Jupyter notebooks will be added.

 ### Deep learning-based unsupervised/clustering methods, link to papers, and implemenations